Certified Professional Organizer

-The Certified Professional Organizer (CPO) designation is an experience and exam-based certification for professionals who have met specific minimum standards, and proven through examination and client interaction that they possess the requisite body of knowledge and experience.
+The Certified Professional Organizer (CPO) designation, awarded by the Board of Certification for Professional Organizers (BCPO), is an experience and exam-based certification for professional organizers who have met specific minimum standards, and proven through examination and client interaction that they possess the requisite body of knowledge and experience.

 Prior to sitting for the examination, a CPO candidate must be prepared to verify employment as a professional organizer preceding the exam date.
 The CPO designation indicates that an individual has the knowledge, experience and skills necessary to teach, transfer or demonstrate organizing skills to facilitate and support a client’s overall personal and/or business goals.